3mcd/byda/README.md

 ```

 ###byda.freeze
-Store copies of the index.html byda elements in a variable to serve as a fallback if no corresponding element is specified in a view file.
+Reference copies of the index.html byda elements to serve as a fallback if no corresponding element is served in a view file.

 ###byda.get
 Returns an array of all byda elements on the page.